The Complete Study Plan for Anyone Who Wants to Learn Russian

 However, there are several excellent reasons for learning Russian specifically.

 Are you interested in foreign policy or national security?
-Russia is playing a larger role in the world, and if you want to understand why Russia is acting the way it is in Crimea and Syria, you should learn Russian.
+Russia is playing a larger role in the world, and if you want to understand why Russia is acting the way it is in Crimea, Syria or Ukraine, learning Russian can help.

 Are you interested in science and technology, maybe in becoming an astronaut (космонавт)?
 Did you know that a Russian devised the periodic table?
 That a Russian was the first human in space?
 That Russian is the second most popular language for scientific journals?
 That the only way to get into space is with Russia?
 Learn Russian, and you can travel to the International Space Station!